Skip to content

 Northern wheatear

-The Northern Wheatear is a small migratory bird found in Europe, North, and Central Asia.
+The Northern Wheatear is a small migratory bird found in Europe and North and Central Asia.
 Formerly classified as a member of the thrush family, it is now considered an Old World flycatcher.

-These insectivorous birds breed during the summer months and migrate long distances during the winter season.
+These insectivorous birds breed during the summer months and migrate long distances during winter.

 They are the most widespread of the Oenanthe wheatear genus.
-With distinctive black and white markings and a slender body, they are easy to identify.
+They are easy to identify with distinctive black and white markings and a slender body.

 The Northern Wheatear is known for its acrobatic ability, often seen catching insects mid-air.
 Males often have striking blue-grey wings and a slate-blue head, while females have brown plumage with a slight peach hue.